thugzook/PDF_Downloader/README.md

 # PDF_Downloader
-Personal documentation for downloading PDF files from the internet and viewing it within an Android application, without the need for an external PDF viewer application.
+Allows for downloading of PDF files from the internet and viewing it within an Android application, without the need for an external PDF viewer application.
 File path located at:

 **PDF_Downloader/app/src/main/java/thugzook/github/com/pdftest/**